Home ยป All Blogs ยป Salesforce User Stories in Action

 What is Backlog?

-Backlog is a prioritized list of identified values (items).
-That is associated with products/services and/or results.
-That are delivered to an identified customer (individual, group, entity/system).
+A backlog is a prioritized list of identified values (items).
+That is associated with products/services and results.
+That is delivered to an identified customer (individual, group, entity/system).

 Salesforce User Stories in Action